aslamcj/reat-js-session/02 Props and State/Readme.md

 ## Props and State Usage

 * Props:
-1.Can't be modified once defined
+1. Can't be modified once defined
 2. These are imutable properties

 * State: